- Fostering public preprint feedback through crowd preprint review

 Interest in preprint review activities is growing and there are different platforms available for posting comments and reviews (e.g. comments on the preprint server, PREreview, preLights, PubPeer etc).
-However, the level of public commenting and reviewing on preprints remains low (a recent analysis of bioRxiv preprints reported that less than 10% of preprints received comments), which suggests there are barriers to participating in preprint review, possibly related to concerns over whether the authors would welcome feedback on the preprint, whether the commenter feels qualified to review the full paper, and potential vulnerability for early career researchers if they comment openly on a preprint by a more senior researcher.
+However, the level of public commenting and reviewing on preprints remains low (an analysis of bioRxiv preprints reported that less than 10% of preprints received comments), which suggests there are barriers to participating in preprint review, possibly related to concerns over whether the commenter feels qualified to review the full paper, and potential vulnerability for early career researchers if they comment openly on a preprint by a more senior researcher.

-We want to learn whether the crowd review approach provides a framework to address those barriers, by providing a forum for commenting on preprints where authors have explicitly requested feedback, in a format that gives flexibility on what comments to provide, and by generating public reviews that will not necessarily link the commenter’s identity to specific comments in the review.
+Based on our activities over the last couple of years, we feel that the crowd preprint review approach provides a way to engage in public preprint feedback while mitigating those concerns, as it provides a format that gives flexibility on what comments to provide and generates public reviews that will not link the commenter’s identity to specific comments in the review.

-A summary of the trial workflow is outlined below.
+A summary of the workflow is outlined below.

-The trial will run for three months, from 26 August to the end of November 2021.
-Those interested in participating can sign up at any stage prior to the trial start or during the trial period.
+The activities will start in June 2023 and will run until the end of the year.
+Those interested in participating can sign up at any stage prior or during that period.

-If I join the trial, am I expected to provide comments every week?
+If I join as a crowd reviewer, am I expected to provide comments every week?

 No, Crowd members do not have to contribute comments every week.
 They can choose whether to comment on the paper circulated in a specific week according to their expertise and their availability on the particular week.
-We hope that 5-8 crowd members will provide comments each week.
+We hope that 5-8 crowd members will provide comments for each preprint.

 How do the Crowd reviewers provide comments?

-The Crowd reviewers will be part of a private Hypothes.is group and will comment on preprints via Hypothes.is annotations.
+The Crowd reviewers will comment on preprints via a collaborative Google Doc.
 Crowd members can comment on the full paper or on specific parts of it.